fpicetti/occamypy/README.md

 ### Tutorials
 We provide some [tutorials](./tutorials) that demonstrate the flexibility of occamypy.
 Please refer to them as a good starting point for developing your own code.
 If you have a good application example, contact us!
-We will happy to see OccamyPy in action.
+We will be happy to see OccamyPy in action.

 ### Contributing
 Follow the following instructions and read carefully the [CONTRIBUTING](CONTRIBUTING.md) file before getting started.